Hugius/FabiEngine3D/doc/markdown/WORLD_EDITOR.md

 - If no terrain entity is selected, you must specify the position of the model entity.
 - You can attach an (endless) animation to a placed model entity.

-## 7. Billboards
+## 7. Quad3D

-- You can place/edit/delete billboard entities in the world.
+- You can place/edit/delete Quad3D entities in the world.
 - If a terrain entity is selected, you can place the model entity on top of the terrain entity with your mouse.
 - If no terrain entity is selected, you must specify the position of the sound.